nicklockwood/GLView/README.md

     + (GLModel *)modelWithContentsOfFile:(NSString *)path;
     - (GLModel *)initWithContentsOfFile:(NSString *)path;

 These methods load a GLModel from a file.
 The path parameter can be a full or partial path.
 For partial paths it is assumed that the path is relative to the application resource folder.
-The format is inferred from the file extension; Currently only .obj (Wavefront) and .model (Apple binary model format) files are accepted.
+The format is inferred from the file extension; Currently only .obj (Wavefront) and .model (Apple's GLEssentials sample code model format) files are accepted.
 Models loaded in this way are not cached or de-duplicated in any way.

     - (void)draw;